abhishek-pradhan/abhishek-pradhan.github.io/_posts/2023-04-01-provision-aws-using-terraform-cloud.md

   ![terraform run success](/assets/img/posts/2023-04-01-provision-aws-using-terraform-cloud/terraform-run-success.png)
   *Screenshot: Terraform run success*

-> Tip: Here I am using manual way run Terraform cli commands to create AWS resources, however we can also setup CI/CD pipeline to automate this.
+> Tip: Here I am using manual way to run Terraform cli commands to create AWS resources, however we can also setup CI/CD pipeline to automate this.
 Since we are using TFC, I don/t have to setup & create CI/CD pipeline using Jenkins.
 TFC provides us to do this out of the box!
 {: .prompt-tip }